U.S. private payrolls growth slows; jobless claims rise

 According to a Reuters survey of economists, non-farm payrolls likely increased by 179,000 last month after May's 138,000 gain.
 The unemployment rate is forecast unchanged at 4.3 percent.

-The dollar were trading lower against a basket of currencies on the data.
-Prices for U.S. Treasuries also fell as did stocks on Wall Street.
+The dollar fell against a basket of currencies on the data as did prices for U.S. Treasuries.
+Stocks on Wall Street were trading lower.

 In a separate report, the Labor Department said initial claims for state unemployment benefits increased 4,000 to a seasonally adjusted 248,000 for the week ended July 1.
 It was the third straight weekly increase in claims.